This page was reviewed under our medical and editorial policy by

 A barium swallow test may show irregularities in the larynx, pharynx, mouth and surrounding areas, and may often detect small, early oral tumors.

 Incisional biopsy: A small piece of tissue is cut from an abnormal-looking area.
-If the abnormal region is easily accessed, the sample may be taken at your doctor’s office.
+If the abnormal region is easily accessed, the sample may be taken at a doctor’s office.
 If the tumor is deeper inside the mouth or throat, the biopsy may need to be performed in an operating room, with general anesthesia administered to prevent pain.

 Exfoliative cytology: A suspicious area is gently scraped to collect a sample of cells.
 These cells are placed on a glass slide and stained with dye, so that they can be easily viewed under a microscope.
 If any cells appear abnormal, a deeper biopsy will be performed.